Montague semantics and modifier consistency measurement in neural language models: Introduction

 \textbf{Contributions:} We propose a methodology for measuring the presence of compositional behaviour in contemporary neural language models related to adjectival modifier phenomena in adjective-noun phrases, from a Montagovian formalism perspective.
 Our methodology \textit{translates a set-based formal semantic theory into metamorphic relations in embedding spaces} based on the cosine distance between embeddings (RQ1).
 Our results show that current neural language models do not behave consistently according to the linguistic theories with regard to the evaluated intersective property.
 In fact, there is no statistically significant difference between different adjective categories: the empirical behaviour we observe tends to be \textit{intersective} across all inputs and language models (RQ2).
-On the other hand, the differences between adjective categories are noticeable in single adjective interactions, indicating that such differences are encoded in individual word representations, but they do not transfer generally in the expected way to the compositions (RQ2).
-This raises the question of whether current language models are not capable of capturing the true underlying distributional properties of language w.r.t composition, or whether linguistic theories from Montagovian tradition do not hold to distributional scrutiny.
+Additionally, we found that while large SOTA transformer models behave similarly to non-contextual models regarding intersectivity, when accounting for mean-pooling bias, they largely differ in terms of subsectivity, placing heavy emphasis on adjectives instead of nouns (RQ2).
+The results indicate that current language models may lack the capability to capture the semantic properties we evaluated on limited context, or that linguistic theories from Montagovian tradition may not match expected capabilities of distributional models.
+Finally, we make publicly available the developed experimental pipeline and dataset (44652 adjective-noun phrases) for reproducibility purposes\footnote{Experimental code and the full dataset are available at: \url{https://github.com/dscarvalho/modifiers_consistency} }.

+\textbf{Scope of the study:} The formal linguistic properties evaluated in this study are not sufficient nor intended to evaluate general compositionality, but are a fundamental part of a larger set of compositional phenomena, which includes verbal, nominal and even non-linguistic (e.g., arithmetic) composition.
+Additionally, the proposed methodology focuses on the model's distributional embedding spaces, rather than specific downstream tasks.
+This allows it to be applied for general assessment of current and future models' compositional behaviour, irrespective of task capability or specialisation.

-The remainder of this paper is organized as follows: Section~\ref{sec:mod_phenomena} explains the main concepts explored in this work in more detail, Section~\ref{sec:related} presents the related work and research gaps, Section~\ref{sec:methodology} discusses the methodology, Section~\ref{sec:exp} details the experimental process and discusses the findings, and finally Section~\ref{sec:conclusion} summarizes the work and presents some final remarks.
+The remainder of this paper is organized as follows: Section~\ref{sec:mod_phenomena} explains the linguistic grounding of this work in more detail, Section~\ref{sec:methodology} discusses our methodology, Section~\ref{sec:exp} reports our experimental setup and discusses its findings, Section~\ref{sec:related} presents the broader landscape of related works, and finally Section~\ref{sec:conclusion} summarizes our contribution and concludes with some final remarks.